kube-rs/kube/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 List the versions and features of any `kube` and `k8s-openapi` crates you are using.
 Output of `grep kube Cargo.toml`
-Output of `grep k8s-openapi Cargo.toml`
+Output of `grep k8s-openapi Cargo.toml` or `cargo tree -i k8s-openapi` -->
--->

 ### Cluster